daithioc95/MS4/README.md

 - As a visitor, I would like to browse ukiyo-e paintings, so that I can see if any appeal to me.
 - As a visitor, I would like to read information on individual paintings, so that I can  discover more about the piece.
-- As a visitor, I would like to browse through a specifics artists paintings, so that I can see if any appeal to me.
+- As a visitor, I would like to browse through a specific artists paintings, so that I can see if any appeal to me.
 - As a visitor, I would like to search by keywords, so that I can discover paintings depending on my specific tastes.
 - As a visitor, I would like to add items to my basket and purchase, so that I can enjoy the prints in real life.
 - As a visitor, I would like to create an account, so that I can keep track of my purchases and activity.